Top Ten Best Drum Sets

 9 Gretsch

-I am a drum teacher and I tune drums Professionally.
-I have tuned practically every major brand of drums out there from entry level to top of the line with various heads and have owned something from almost every major brand and to put it mildly, Gretsch is without a doubt the best sounding drums you will ever play.
-I now own 2 Gretsch sets both of which are in the intermediate price range and I'm still waiting to tune any set from any other maker that sounds any better, and that includes any other makers high end sets.
+I am a drum teacher, and I tune drums professionally.
+I have tuned practically every major brand of drums out there, from entry-level to top-of-the-line, with various heads, and have owned something from almost every major brand.
+To put it mildly, Gretsch is without a doubt the best-sounding drums you will ever play.

 10 Mapex